 Or, for a change of scenery, read online reviews to find the best ice-cream shops nearby.

 You might even do a weekly review of a different ice-cream shop, if you’re a fan of this creamy frozen treat.

 Create a twist on the pub-crawl for an ice-cream crawl.
 Anyone?

-I know someone who has ice-cream Sundaes for dinner at least a few times in the summer—but I won’t mention any names.
-(You know who you are.)
+I know someone who has ice-cream Sundaes for dinner at least a few times in the summer.
+You should, too!

 So go ahead, enjoy a cone, or a sundae, or a frappe, or an afogatto if you can get one at a trendy ice-cream shop while you’re on staycation.

 Related: Love sweet finishes?
 Discover the best desserts in the world.

 If you’re a lover of flowers and things in bloom, plan a trip to the nearest botanical garden.